BrandonJChan/Brandon_Portfolio/README.md

  * **The Data** - 44,689 news headlines from 2015 to 2018

  * **The Features** - Derived training and testing datasets by calculating TF-IDF values for the top 1000 most frequent words among all headlines

- * **The Goal** - Optimize an NLP classification algorithm to accurately predict whether or not a news article is real or fake based on just its headline
+ * **The Goal** - Optimize an NLP classification algorithm to accurately predict whether a news article is real or fake based on just its headline

 - I evaluated the performance of nine different models ranging in complexity from Logistic Regression and Classification Trees all the way to Random Forest and Neural Networks.